 6.3.7.
 Principle #7 – Error Handling and use of HTTP Status Codes

-Note: Error Codes are the developers insight into your API.
+Note: Error Codes are the developer’s insight into your API.
 So be precise and as detailed as possible.
-Error handling is often one of the biggest complaints when using an API.
+Inconsistent or inaccurate or ambiguous error handling is often one of the biggest complaints when using a Web API.

-Associate each error situation of your API with the appropriate HTTP status code (see also Principle #8).
+Associate each error situation of the API with the appropriate HTTP status code (see also Principle #8).

-However, you may also consider supporting a "switch off" that always returns a status code 200 plus additional (debug / insight) information in the HTTP response body
+However, also consider supporting a "switch off" that always returns a status code 200 plus additional (debug / insight) information in the HTTP response body

 e.g. ?suppress_response_codes=true